stylify/web/content/blog/styling-react-app-stylify-vs-styled-components.md

 `;
 ```

-With Stylify, you can use [predefined screens or dynamic ones](https://stylifycss.com/docs/stylify/compiler/#screens):
+With Stylify, you can use <nuxt-link to="/docs/stylify/compiler/#screens">predefined screens or dynamic ones</nuxt-link>:
 ```jsx
 /*
 stylify-components